Rubikk/contactManagement/README.md

     ✨ However, the file titled 'sample.csv' is a great start to immediately load a simple contact list.

 ⚫️ Load a set of commands from a file

+    ✨ MUST follow the example file: 'listofCommands.txt'.

+    ✨ One instruction per line.

+    ✨ Just as the normal program executes, each input is required immediately after the keyword is seen.

 ⚫️ Save contacts to a CSV file